metasmile/ai2appiconset/README.md

 # Creating AppIcon sets from Adobe Illustrator

-All scripts of this repo is improved from original repo https://github.com/CaryChamplin/CreatingIconsFromAI.
+All scripts of this repo is rewrited from original repo https://github.com/CaryChamplin/CreatingIconsFromAI.

-It just generate a completely valid contents of 'AppIcon.appiconset'.
+This script just generate a completely valid contents of 'AppIcon.appiconset'.

 ## Usage
 Clone(or download) this repo to